 Source: CertificateServicesClient-AutoEnrollment EventID: 6

-Automatic certificate enrollment for local system failed (0x800706ba) The RPC server is unavailable.
+Automatic certificate enrollment for the local system failed (0x800706ba) The RPC server is unavailable.

-When you trying to enroll the certificate you can see the following message:
+When you try to enroll the certificate you can see the following message:

 An error occurred while enrolling for a certificate.